ga-curriculum/men-stack-embedding-related-data-skyrockit/style-the-application/README.md

 </div>
 ```

-2. Do the same for `applications/edit.ejs`, but with the classname of `.edit-body`:
+2. Do the same for `applications/edit.ejs`, but with the class name of `.edit-body`:
 ```html
 <div class="edit-body">
   <h1>Edit <%= application.title %> at <%= application.company %>